 The transformation of a female character from fierceness to obedience is the stuff of theatre history.
 Characters such as Katherina in Shakespeare’s The Taming of the Shrew, who goes from savagely shunning marriage to championing wives’ obedience to their husbands, and Ibsen’s Hedda Gabler, whose fierce rejection of bourgeois society is turned against her by a sexually depraved man of good social standing, are expressions of social fears of the wild woman whose power must be kept in check.
 Both Katherina and Hedda become the victims of a male-dominated system that limits their possibilities.
 Katherina’s symbolic suicide (she kills the part of her that resists the norm) and Hedda’s actual one echo Medea’s final ascent towards the gods.
 Yet unlike Katherina and Hedda, Medea kills Jason’s future bride and her own two children, thereby exterminating the symbols of his male power.

 Contemporary interpretations of Medea’s myth contextualize her final revenge so that audiences understand the character’s emotional strain as being due to her situation, which is different than Euripides’s original.
-This is precisely what Luis Alfaro’s latest show at the Public Theater, Mojada, attempts, even when it is not fully successful in its outcome.
+This is precisely what Luis Alfaro’s latest show at the Public Theater, Mojada, attempts.
 In Mojada, written by Alfaro and directed by his frequent collaborator Chay Yew, Medea (Sabina Zúñiga Varela) is a Mexican undocumented immigrant who arrived to New York City after facing the horrors of crossing the border.